AlgoMaster Logo

 Intuition

-Why two maps?
-Because a single map only enforces one direction.
-If we only track char-to-word, pattern "ab" with "dog dog" would incorrectly pass: 'a' -> "dog" is fine, and 'b' -> "dog" doesn't conflict with any existing mapping in a char-to-word map.
-But it violates the bijection because "dog" is now mapped to two different characters.
-The word-to-char map catches this.
+Why two maps and not one?
+A single map only enforces one direction.
+If we track only char-to-word, pattern "ab" with "dog dog" passes incorrectly: 'a' -> "dog" is fine, and 'b' -> "dog" creates no conflict in a char-to-word map.
+But the bijection is violated because "dog" is now mapped to two different characters.
+The word-to-char map catches exactly this case: when 'b' arrives, "dog" already maps to 'a', so the mismatch fails the check.
+Each map guards one direction of the correspondence, and the problem requires both.

 Algorithm